MediaTek: Benchmark cheating

 On April 8, 2020, AnandTech published an article on MediaTek's Sports Mode; that same day, MediaTek published a post titled "Why MediaTek Stands Behind Our Benchmarking Practices".
-MediaTek said Sports Mode is designed to show full capabilities during benchmarks, that it is standard practice in the industry, and their device makers can choose to enable it or not.
+MediaTek said Sports Mode is designed to show full capabilities during benchmarks, that it is standard practice in the industry, and its device makers can choose to enable it or not.
 AnandTech pointed out Sports Mode was also being applied to benchmarks intended on measuring user experience benchmarks, providing otherwise untenable results, and that similar high performance modes from other device makers only turn on if chosen by the user, not from automatic app detection from a whitelist.
 The AnandTech article also noted that they had criticized other vendors such as Samsung Exynos and HiSilicon (Huawei) for past cheating practices.

 On April 14, 2020, Qualcomm responded, saying they do not use whitelisting as they consider it cheating.
-On April 16, 2020, Oppo claimed that they tried to remove Sports Mode, but did not know it was still cached, hence it was removed in a firmware update.
-UL delisted several MediaTek Helio SoCs from their 3DMark and PCMark rankings.
+On April 16, 2020, Oppo claimed that it tried to remove Sports Mode, but did not know it was still cached, hence it was removed in a firmware update.
+UL delisted several MediaTek Helio SoCs from its 3DMark and PCMark rankings.